takuya-takeuchi/Demo/Flutter/Vanilla/04_Piegon2WayCommunication/README.md

-# Pigeon example
+# Pigeon example using 2-Way communication

 ## Abstracts

-* Rewrite all code of flutter plugin example by using `pigeon`
+* Use `FlutterApi` to communicate from platform code to flutter code
+  * Create thread in platform side and platform code send message to flutter side to notify progress

 ## Dependencies